The SIC

 What does it cost?

-You pay a modest fee of $175 to the CGS&SB for the sample handling and insurance, and they take care for the rest, including the splitting the reads by the indexes (“demuxing”).
-The only other cost associated is in ordering your own 9-bp indexed primers.
-These will cost you about $10 a primer from IDT.
-They do not need special purification, unless they are over 80 bp total.
+You pay a modest fee of $225 to the CGS&SB for the sample handling and insurance, and they take care for the rest, including the splitting the reads by the indexes (“demuxing”).
+The only other cost associated is in ordering your own indexed primers.
+They do not need special purification, unless they are over 60 bp total.
 In which case PAGE is recommended.

 When would I want to be a ‘guest’ or spiker-or?